sahwar/Bulogos/Best-free-digital-painting-image-editing-killer-apps.md

 * Cleanup, remove/Merge duplicate entries, fix typos&formatting, and add missing hyperlinks
 * Add a new category for Google Android & Apple iOS apps
 * Maybe add a category for apps for exotic and niche OSs
-* Separate commericial apps into a separate category
+* Separate commericial apps into a separate (sub)category?
 * Maybe make the list into a Markdown table
 * Add screenshots for each app = TEDIOUS, IT WILL TAKE A LOT OF TIME.
 For now just use the RECOMMENDED & HIGHLY RECOMMENDED apps in the list...
 * Maybe add FOSS 3D software as a separate category, e.g. [Blender 3D](https://www.blender.org/), and also FOSS pixel-art-like voxel editors (e.g. [MagicaVoxel](https://ephtracy.github.io/) [2](http://www.voxelmade.com/magicavoxel/) [3](https://www.rollapp.com/app/magicavoxel) [4](https://sketchfab.com/tags/magicavoxel) (+[IsoVoxel](https://github.com/tommyettinger/IsoVoxel) 3D-voxel TO isometric pixel-art plug-in))?